 World Health Organization

-LCIF and the World Health Organization (WHO) have collaborated for over 30 years, and have successfully collaborated on several successful initiatives, primarily in the area of blindness prevention.
-LCIF and the WHO most recently entered a three-year cooperative agreement in December 2016.
-The agreement established a framework for collaborative action in the areas of blindness prevention and visual impairment and the prevention and control of diabetes, with emphasis on diabetic eye disease.
+LCIF’s more than 30-year partnership with the World Health Organization (WHO) provides several initiatives in the area of blindness prevention.
+LCIF and the WHO have a cooperative agreement that established a framework for joint action in the areas of blindness prevention, visual impairment, and the prevention and control of diabetes, with emphasis on diabetic eye disease.
 Under this agreement, the WHO is responsible for activity implementation and technical oversight, while LCIF is responsible for providing funding, publicity, and local Lions involvement.

 Prevention and Control of Diabetes and Vision Loss